sammarder/dsc-phase-1-project-v2-4/README.md

 ## Methods

 Describe the process for analyzing or modeling the data.
 For Phase 1, this will be descriptive analysis.

+I took the data from IMDB and coorelated it with the information on movie budgets to get the return on investment because I felt that it would be the best approach

 ***
 Questions to consider: